skip to content

 Thesis / Dissertation

-Thesis not to exceed 80,000 words and a compulsory oral examination.
-A successful thesis will represent a substantial contribution to knowledge and will also represent a realistic amount of work for three years' study (five years' part-time).
+The thesis should not exceed 80,000 words and is examined by a compulsory oral examination.
+A successful thesis will represent a substantial contribution to knowledge and will also represent a realistic amount of work for three years of study (five years' part-time).

 Other

 All PhD students are probationary in the first year.
-Students are required to submit a written progress report which is examined by two assessors and an oral examination of the report will be undertaken.
-Progression to the second year and registration for the PhD depends on a successful first-year review.
+Students are required to submit a written progress report, which is examined by two assessors.
+The report will also be examined orally.
+Progression to the second year and registration for the PhD depend on a successful first-year review.

 Key Information